abhi-2301-git/Classroom-Analytics-System/README.md

 # Classroom Analytics System

 This is my first GUI project.
-The Classroom Analytics System is designed to help educators analyze and visualize classroom data to improve teaching and learning outcomes.
+The Classroom Analytics System is designed to help educators analyze and visualize classroom data.

 Install the required dependencies:
     ```